GM, Honda and Audi Teaming Up with Google in Android Cars

-Other car makers are using ONX software for BlackBerry, other software or variants of the Linux operating system to compete with rivals.
+Other car makers are using ONX software for BlackBerry, other software, or variants of the Linux operating system to compete with rivals.
 This is both time-consuming and expensive for automakers since it requires software companies to write different applications for each of the car makers.

 This resulted in GM, BMW, Intel, and others attempting a partnership named Genivi Alliance in 2009 in collaboration with Linux operating system and supporting software.
 The Android variant of Linux has an advantage over other types of software since it is dominant in the mobile device industry.
-BMW, Audi, Kia, and Toyota already are using Google technology for maps, search and other functions.
+BMW, Audi, Kia, and Toyota already are using Google technology for maps, search, and other functions.

-But as a daily driver in LA, Ehline sees any types of distraction as a potential chain collision.
+But as a daily driver in LA, Ehline sees any type of distraction as a potential chain collision.
 "Under ordinary negligence principles, paying attention to devices and phones instead of watching the road is a violation of your duty to act with ordinary care," says Ehline.

-The car makers seem to be less concerned about it, however.
+The carmakers seem to be less concerned about it, however.
 Tesla Motors is one of the cutting edge automakers who has made the idea of a computer in vehicles a reality with their all-electric Model S sedan that is loaded with a 17-inch touch-screen.

 That device can access things like Google Maps and streaming radio with a few touches of the screen.
-Also, a split screen is possible.
+Also, a split-screen is possible.
 Other companies are new in Silicon Valley.
 One is Cloud Car.
 They are attempting to combine technology with automobiles.

 What is the Downside of Auto Technology?

 The downside that new technology can be distracted driving.
-This remains true whether it is the use of a cell phone system or a split 17-inch screen.
+This remains true, whether it is the use of a cell phone system or a split 17-inch screen.
 These things give drivers other things to do while behind the wheel than paying attention to the road.

 The rate of distracted driving accidents has been on the rise.
 And the more accessories vehicles have, the easier it will be for any driver to become distracted.
-Also, even though these technology advances may seem impressive or helpful, they can cause collisions with serious injuries.
+Also, even though these technological advances may seem impressive or helpful, they can cause collisions with serious injuries.

 The only thing that advanced technology will do is to stop drivers from using handheld cell phones.
 After all, this has led to many collisions.
-But it gives the driver the option of talking on a cell phone and in some cases, it will provide them with a screen to look.
+But it gives the driver the option of talking on a cell phone and, in some cases, it will provide them with a screen to look.
 So they do that instead of looking at the roadway.
 So, the debate will continue with the advancement of technology in vehicles, will it be an advantage or will it cause the rate of distracted driving accidents in crowded cities like Los Angeles, to increase rapidly?